• Newsletter

 Learn More

-Amy Nunn VP of Sales & Marketing - Prestige Hotels & Resorts
+Amy Nunn Vice President, Sales & Marketing, Prestige Hotels & Resorts

 Amy Nunn is the VP of Sales and Marketing for Prestige Hotels and Resorts where she leads the team of wholesale, conference, and corporate sales directors for the company’s 15 locations across BC which include the Northern BC properties of Prince Rupert, Smithers, and Prince George.